gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Cherished, are you all right?"
 Shau Sheu asked, leaning forward to place her hand on my arm.

-"A bravo..."
-I breathed.
+"A bravo…" I breathed.
 "Just like Awbé's.
 And she's the right age, she's *exactly* the right age.
-Do you think...?"
+Do you think…?"
 I couldn't finish the question.

 Shau Sheu's eyes widened as she realized what I was saying.
 She took her hand back and studied me, her normal look of sympathy and understanding replaced by